pkeffect/llama-swap-sync/README.md

 | Models Directory Path | `--models-dir`     | `LLAMA_SWAP_MODELS_DIR`   | `./models`         | Path to the directory containing `.gguf` files. |
 | Docker Container Name | `--container`      | `LLAMA_SWAP_CONTAINER`    | `llama-swap`       | Name of the container to restart on changes.    |

-## Running Tests

-The project includes a test suite to verify the core logic.

-1. Ensure you have installed the dependencies from `requirements.txt`, which includes `pytest`.
-2. Run the test suite from the project's root directory:
-    ```bash
-    pytest
-    ```

 ## License